 Heavy mineral sand from Sri Lanka which contains lots of different minerals.
 Width of view 20 mm.

 Sand is a very versatile mixture.
 We have much more than mineral grains in its composition.
 Third large and versatile group are lithic fragments.
 They are simply stones that have the size of sand grains.
 Common rock particles in sand are basalt, granite, schist, sandstone, and limestone which are all very common rock types as well.
 Therefore we can conclude that stone or rock fragments are an indication that the particular sand sample is not very mature.
-Otherwise, rocks have had enough time to disintegrate into single minerals.
+Otherwise, rocks would have had enough time to disintegrate into single minerals.

 Fourth important component of many sand types are biogenic fragments.
 Many marine organisms build hard shells or tests which become sand particles after these organisms die.
-Most common sand producers are foraminifers, bivalves (clams), gastropods (snails), corals, sea urchins, etc. They are common in low latitude warm sea water but many species exist in colder water too.
+Most common sand producers are foraminifers, bivalves (clams), gastropods (snails), corals, sea urchins, etc. They are common in low latitude warm sea water, but many species exist in colder water too.
 In some regions they are so widespread that most beaches are almost entirely composed of these biogenic fragments.